ARMmbed/uvisor/docs/core/PORTING.md

         <code>.page_heap</code>
       </td>
       <td>
-        It is needed to host pages allocated by the uVisor secure allocator.
-If the uVisor shares the SRAM with the OS/app, it must be placed right after the uVisor BSS section, otherwise it must be the first SRAM region after the VTOR relocation section.
+        It hosts pages the uVisor secure allocator allocates.
+If the uVisor shares the SRAM with the OS/app, it must be immediately after the uVisor BSS section.
+Otherwise, it must be the first SRAM region after the VTOR relocation section.
       </td>
     </tr>
     <tr>